 At the height of the feeding season in Antarctica an adult blue whale consumes 3-4% of their own body weight in krill per day.
 For a 150 tonne blue whale, that is 6 tonnes of food a day consisting of some 6 million individual krill.
 When the days are long and the food is abundant the feeding goes on almost without stopping.
 Blue whales are thought to feed for 8 months of the year and then fast for the other 4 living off their reserves of fat or blubber built up during the days of plenty.

 Blue whales are light grey/blue to dark grey while at the surface, but seen underwater they are a luminous aqua blue, they can be distinguished from other large whales as they have mottled skin.
-The whalers would sometimes refer to the blue whale as the "sulphur bottom".
-When they have reached Antarctic waters in the austral spring, day light is near to if not already 24 hours a day and phytoplankton are growing at their peak.
-This phytoplankton growth is mainly in the water column, but some species of diatom algae start to grow on the whales themselves, the blue whale and the green algae give a yellow effect so earning the name sulphur bottom.
+The whalers would sometimes refer to the blue whale as the "sulphur bottom" as some species of algal diatoms start to grow on the whales themselves in the summer months, the blue whale and the green algae give a yellow effect so earning them the name sulphur bottom.

-Unlike some other whales, blues are almost completely free of external parasites and hangers-on such as barnacles, their streamlined shape and fast swimming speed probably makes it impossible for them to attach and hang on unlike with the slower moving whales such as the right whales.
+Unlike some other whales, blues are almost completely free of external parasites and hangers-on such as barnacles, their streamlined shape and fast swimming speed probably makes it impossible for them to attach and stay in place unlike with the slower moving whales such as the right whales.

 There are three recognized subspecies of the blue whale.
 The pygmy blue whale, Balaeopnoptera musculus brevicauda is found in the Southern Hemisphere and northern Indian Ocean.
 This is shorter with a maximum length of about 24m ("pygmy" is only a relative term when it comes to describing blue whales!) and has a relatively larger head.
 It is possible to distinguish pygmy blue whales from other blue whales at sea if a good view can be achieved.
 The body shape is more 'torpedo-shaped' (with a relatively narrower head) for the "standard" blue whale.